-Emotional service animals are a relatively recent accommodation for those who need them, and there is significant misunderstanding about the rules and regulations regarding ESA.
-We’ll discuss the laws and regulations that do apply the emotional service animals.
+emotional support animal is a relatively recent accommodation for those who need them, and there is a significant misunderstanding about the rules and regulations regarding ESA.
+We’ll discuss the laws and regulations that do apply the emotional support animal.
 And we’ll address the scams that some fall prey to because they think these things are necessary to take their emotional support animals with them.

 An emotional support animal is one that provides assistance regarding psychiatric or intellectual disabilities.
 The most common emotional support animal is an emotional support dog, though other animals have received this designation.
 For example, miniature horses have been trained as guides for the blind.